The Effectiveness of Using CBT Stress Management Techniques

 Examples of stressors which may cause this response are work demands, health issues, a relationship breakdown, or family issues.
 When these stressors persist they can result in chronic stress.

-Chronic stress is long-term from ongoing situations, such as job pressure, relationship problems, or financial difficulties.
+• Chronic stress: Long-term feelings of stress from ongoing situations, such as job pressure, relationship problems, or financial difficulties.

 • Headaches